+2.1.1 VCC and GND

-2.1.1.
-Vcc AND GND.
-These inputs supply power to the CMFP.
-The Vcc is power at + 5 volts and GND is the ground connection.
+These inputs supply power to the MFP.
+The VCC is power at +5 volts and GND is the ground connection.

-2.1.2.
-CLOCK (CLK).
+2.1.2 Clock (CLK)

 The clock input is a single-phase TTL-compatible signal used for internal timing.
 This input should not be gated off at any time and must conform to minimum and maximum pulse width times.
 The clock is not necessarily the system clock in frequency nor phase.
-When the bus is multiplexed (MPX = 1), an address strobe signal is connected to this pin.
-In the non multiplexed mode (MPX = 0), this input is connected to the system clock when used with a 68000 processor type or to Vsc (O Vpc) when used with a 6800 processor type.

-2.1.3.
-ASYNCHRONOUS BUS CONTROL.
+2.1.3 Asynchronous Bus Control

 Asynchronous data transfers are controlled by chip select, data strobe, read/write, and data transfer acknowledge.
-The low order register select lines, RS1-RS5, select an internal CMFP register for a read or write operation.
-The reset line initializes the CMFP registers and the internal control signals.
+The low order register select lines, RS1-RS5, select an internal MFP register for a read or write operation.
+The reset line initializes the MFP registers and the internal control signals.

-2.1.3.1.
-Chip Select (CS).
+2.1.3.1 Chip Select (CS)

-This input activates the CMFP for internal register access.
+This input activates the MFP for internal register access.

-2.1.3.2.
-Data Strobe (DS).
+2.1.3.2 Data Strobe (DS)

 This input is part of the internal chip select and interrupt acknowledge functions.
-The CMFP must be located on the lower portion of the 16-bit data bus so that the vector number passed to the processor during an interrupt acknowledge cycle will be located in the low byte of the data word.
-As a result, DS must be connected to the processor's lower data strobe if vectored interrupts are to be used.
+The MFP must be located on the lower portion of the 16-bit data bus so that the vector number passed to the processor during an interrupt acknowledge cycle will be located in the low byte of the data word.
+As a result, $\overline{\rm DS}$ must be connected to the processor's lower data strobe if vectored interrupts are to be used.
 Note that this forces all registers to be located at odd addresses and latches data on the rising edge for writes.
-This signal is used as RD with an Intel processor type.